lasha1200/ScoreTracker_shooterGame/README.md

-# Call of Duty Score Statistics Tracker
+# Shooter Game (like Call of Duty) Score Statistics Tracker

 This C++ application is a console-based statistics tracker designed for players of the video game **Call of Duty**.
 It enables players to log gameplay data, analyze their performance, and calculate a final score based on custom scoring rules.